javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 Now we'll get down to learning DOM, because the document plays the central role in the UI, and working with it is the most complex part.

-Please note the links above, because there's so many stuff to learn, it's impossible to cover and remember everything.
+Please note the links above, because there's so much stuff to learn, it's impossible to cover and remember everything.

 When you'd like to read about a property or a method -- the Mozilla manual at <https://developer.mozilla.org/en-US/search> is a nice one, but reading the corresponding spec may be better: more complex and longer to read, but will make your fundamental knowledge sound and complete.